-A lot of municipal councils are building community directories into their budget, some of them are quite good, comprehensive and easy to navigate and some are visually messy and confusing to use.
+A lot of local councils are taking up the building community directories as part of their strategy to strengthen their communities.
+Some of the existing directories are quite good, comprehensive and easy to navigate and some are visually messy and confusing to use.

-A good directory is a knowledge hub that builds connectedness between residents, community groups and services within that society.
+A good directory is a knowledge hub that builds connections between residents, community groups and services within a region.
 It empowers community engagement and charts community assets and resources in an online noticeboard that is of benefit to everyone.

 What makes a good community directory?

 Start with an engaging home page with a short introductory paragraph about the directory and the community it serves.

 It should provide free public access to collated quality information, listing all services and community groups in a one stop shop, preferably with consistent and attractive page layouts.
 Quality images are a bonus.
 If the budget is there then there is scope develop a whole new branding package that considers logo, colour palette, typography, graphics and social media images.
 Choosing colours and images that are immediately relatable to local residents will be more encouraging and recognisable.